nDriaDev/react-tools/apps/react-tools-demo/src/markdown/usePromiseSuspensible.md

 value can be "unmount", to clean promise cached at component unmounting, or it can be the duration in __seconds__ of cached promise.
 > - __options.cleanOnError=undefined?__: _boolean_
 if true, when there is an error, remove promise from cache with a delay of 20 millisecond (due to multiple renders of react strict mode).
+> - __options.invalidateManually=undefined?__: _boolean_
+if true, returns data and a function to invalidate data and revaluates promise.
 > - __options.identifier=undefined?__: _string_
 a string to identify _promise_.
 If it isn't present, a serialization of _promise_ will be used.
 >